Interested in becoming a Billet Family?

 “HOME AWAY FROM HOME”

-Each Season the Estevan Bruins recruit talented hockey players who show great potential to play at the Junior level.
+Each season the Estevan Bruins recruit talented hockey players who show great potential to play at the Junior level.
 In order to take advantage of this great opportunity, the players need families willing to share their homes, and become a “Home Away from Home” for them.
-The importance of the billet families to the Estevan Bruins Organization is immeasurable.

-Many of our Billet families have done this for dozens of players from all over Canada.
+Many of our Billet families have done this for dozens of players from all over Canada and the United Stated.
 These boys, ages ranging from 16-20, have been able to complete their high school educations, take classes in the local college, hold part time jobs and volunteer in our community while pursuing their hockey dreams.

 What is Expected of the Billet Family?

-The player needs a room of his own, or can share with another team member.
+The player needs a room of his own.
 He needs a bed and dresser and some closet space.
 Players are expected to provide their own personal care items, cell phones, media equipment and take care of their own transportation needs (most will have their own vehicle).
 The Billet family needs to have food available for the player.

 What Is Expected of the Player?